 Find the Stone Carver in You

 Stone masonry by its very nature embraces artistic skill, physical endurance and a keen eye for balance, proportion, shape and assembly.
 Early stone carvers simply marked up one rock with a harder one.
 Some used antlers for a more fine point.
 While tools of the trade may have evolved in material and ergonomic factors, hammers and chisels, for example, are basically unchanged across centuries.
 Most of the primary hand tools today are made of high carbon steel or tungsten carbide.
-There are many tool kits for beginning stone carvers, but many professional carvers seek out fine tools at places like Trow and Holden, based in Vermont’s marble country.
+There are many tool kits for beginning stone carvers, but many professional carvers seek out fine tools at places like Trow and Holden, based in Barre, Vermont, the granite capital of the world.

 “Our technology is pretty simple,” states Ragan.
 “Our most important tool is the air-driven pneumatic hammer which has been in use since the 1880s.
 It is a small handheld device into which you insert a chisel and carve away.
 We have numerous different chisels, flats, gouges, tooth chisels, bush chisels, rondels, etc. We also use angle grinders, skill saws, routers, sanders, riffle files and pitching tools.
 The mill cuts our stone to dimension and planes what they can so that our time is spent carving.”